lokal-profil/interoperable-specifications/README.md

 ## Short introduction

+A specification has historically often been seen as a specification document containing a mixture of background, motivation and more formal descriptions.
+A more modern way of looking at a specification is that it is a package of resources, some targeted towards human consumtion others are machine readable.

 At the core of most specification is an information model that describes how data is expressed.
-An information model is sometimes described informally in a document and sometimes more formally using a modelling language such as UML, ER-diagrams, OWL or RDFS.
-The information model often consists of:
+An information model can be described informally in a specification document but can also be expressed more formally using a modelling language such as UML, ER-diagrams, OWL or RDFS.
+The information model is often expressed in terms of **classes**, **properties** (attributes and relations) as well as **concepts**.
+In addition, there is nearly always a visualization, typically in the form of a UML class **diagram**.

+The purpose of semantic specification profile is to promote interoperability through reuse of classes, properties and concepts across specifications.
+A consequence of such reuse is that classes and properties needs to defined more loosely to allow them to be combined in different ways.
+For instance, the property `publisher` can be applied to both a `Text` and a `Dataset`.
+Consequently, there is a need to describe how they are combined in a specific setting, we refer to this as an **application profile**.

+Taken together, the following resources will have special role in a semantic specification:

+* **vocabulary** a container for:
     * **classes** that describes the kind of entities that exists in the data
     * **properties** corresponding to attributes on or relations between classes
+* **terminology** a container for:
-* **concepts** that provides fixed values with predefined meeting to be used as values in the data
+    * **concepts** provides fixed values with predefined meeting to be used as values in the data
-* **diagrams** that provides a visualization of how the information model

-Note that although diagrams are mostly valuable as a help for humans for getting an overview not for specifying formal information, that is provided in the other parts.

-Now, lets turn our focus on semantic specifications:

-> *The purpose of semantic specification profile is to promote interoperability through reuse of classes, properties and concepts across specifications.*

-A consequence of reuse of classes and properties is that they are defined more loosely to allow them to be combined in different ways.
-For instance, the property `publisher` can be applied to both a `Text` and a `Dataset`.
-Hence, we need to introduce a mechanism to combine and restrict their use in new situations:
+    * **concept collection** a set of collections assempled for a specific purpose

-* **application profiles** provides a mechanism for describing how classes, properties and concepts are combined in new settings
+* **application profile** provides a mechanism for describing how classes, properties and concepts are combined in new settings
+* **diagrams** provides a visualization of the information model

 <img src="docs/pics/semantic_specifications_simple.svg" width="800">

+Note 1 that although diagrams are mostly valuable as a help for humans for getting an overview not for specifying formal information (which is provided in the vocabulary, terminology and application profile).

+Note 2 a semantic specification may contain more resources than those mentioned above, although they will not be understood in any deeper way.

 ## Profile parts